Karunas: Political career

 He was the leader of Mukkulathor Pulipadai, a Thevar political outfit.
 He contested from Tiruvadanai in the Tamil Nadu Legislative Assembly election 2016 with AIADMK's Two Leaves (Irratai Ilai) as his election symbol.

 On 25 February 2017, an unidentified person threw footwear at Karunas' car while out to garland a statue of freedom fighter U. Muthuramalingam Thevar.
 It is believed that the incident could be connected to his support of AIADMK leader V. K. Sasikala.

 Personal life

 Karunas is married to Grace, a playback singer in the Tamil film industry.
 The pair had met when Karunas was the guest judge at an inter-collegiate singing competition, and after being impressed, Karunas asked her to sing in his personal music album.
-The couple have a daughter and a son named Ken Karunas who is a child artist in the movie industry, who was born in 2001, making his debut in Ragalaipuram.
+The couple have a daughter Diana Karunas and a son, Ken Karunas.

 Karunas's younger brother, Nagas, was set to making his acting debut through C. Ranganathan's Vantharu Jaicharu, but the film eventually did not release.